 2. Join challenges.

 Different casting directors, acting coaches, and talent agencies are posting monologue and self-tape challenges on social media.
 Just type in #monologuechallenge on Instagram, Twitter, or other social media platforms and see what comes up.
 Even some acting studios and companies that normally help actors make reels are offering monologue challenges.
-One studio in Los Angeles is giving away a free fully produced reel to the winner.
-Another is giving discounts for classes if you win.
+One studio in Los Angeles was giving away a free fully produced reel to the winner.
+Another was giving discounts for classes if you win.

 These challenges are a great way to work on a monologue, practice self-taping, and get these auditions seen by other professionals in show business.
 Plus, they can help increase your following.
 An actor I work with posted her monologue on TikTok just for fun.
 Then she watched her social media following increase 10 fold.
 You never know!